 To begin the process of creating a website, you must first choose which website platform you would like to build your website on.
 Different platforms have different functionalities and the one you choose will be dependent on your business’ needs.
 Keep note: there are website platforms that do not allow the sale of CBD.
 You will need to do your research to find which platform will suit your business and allow the sale of CBD.

-Find a merchant processor.
 Securing a merchant processor allows you to charge your customers for products.
 Though selling CBD oil is legal in all fifty states, banks and merchant processors consider our business “high-risk” and getting approved for a merchant account will likely be difficult.
 We expect this to continue until the banking and financial industries are able to adjust and catch up to the new laws around CBD products.
+Paypal, Stripe, Square, and all the other “big processors” are not allowing CBD at this time.

 Recap: Getting Started with a CBD Online Store